Simplix-Softworks/PunishControl-Wiki/.github/ISSUE_TEMPLATE/bug_report.md

  - Java-Version: [e.g. 1.8.0_291]

 **Files**
-- Please attach your PunishControl.log file in your PunishControl folder
+- Attach your debug.log file located in your PunishControl folder

 **To Reproduce**
 If applicable:
 Steps to reproduce the behavior:
-1. Go to '...'
+1. Execute command '/...'
 2. Click on '....'
-3. Scroll down to '....'
-4. See error
+3. See stacktracein console